luisarizmendi/edge-demos/demos/rhde-aap/docs/s1-creating_RHEL_images.md

 Inside `rhde` repository you will find that three directories have been created to host definitions and configurations for different environments (`prod`, `test`, `dev`).
 During this demo we will be using `prod`.

-The Image definitions are under `rhde_image` directory, there you will find three files:
+The Image definitions are under `rhde_image` directory.
+If you review the `prod` directory, you will find three files:

 * `production-image-definition.yml`: This is the descriptor that will generate the image Blueprint and commit that Blueprint in the Image Builder service to generate the new Red Hat Device Edge image.
 The file is actually the vars for the [Osbuild Composer Ansible Collection](https://github.com/redhat-cop/infra.osbuild).

-* `production-image-deploy.yml`: This is a workaround to save some during Section 5.
-If you want to know more now about this just take a look at  [TIP: Reducing the demo/workshop time by pre-creating images in advance](s5-system-upgrades.md#tip-reducing-the-demoworkshop-time-by-pre-creating-images-in-advance).
+* `production-deploy_version.yml`: This is a workaround to save some during Section 5.
+If you want to know more now about this just take a look at  [TIP: Reducing the demo/workshop time by pre-creating images in advance](s5-system-upgrades.md#tip-reducing-the-demo-time-by-pre-creating-images-in-advance).
 This is not needed at this moment.

 * `production-kickstart.ks`: In this demo/workshop the onboarding is performed by running post-deployment steps launched by a Kickstart file.
 FIDO Device Onboarding Specification could be used for a more secure onboarding experience but that's out of the scope of the demo.
 If you want to play with FDO you can follow the [Secure Edge device onboarding with RHEL and FDO](https://github.com/luisarizmendi/edge-demos/blob/main/demos/rhel-fdo-onboarding/README.md) self-paced workshop or build the [Red Hat Device Edge - FDO Secure Onboarding and the Realtime Kernel](https://github.com/redhat-manufacturing/device-edge-workshops/tree/main/exercises/rhde_fdo_rtk) lab.